Rocky (2002 video game): Audio and video content used from the film series

-The game's intro movie features film footage edited from the five movies showing the main boxers and ends with an advert for the Rocky DVD.
+The game's intro movie features film footage edited from the first five movies showing the main boxers and ends with an advert for the Rocky DVD.
 The remaining five cutscenes feature CGI footage using the in-game character models and original film audio recreating segments from the films.
-The song "Gonna Fly Now" is the only one from the movie series featured in the game, the rest of the score being created in-house.
+The 1976 song "Gonna Fly Now" is the only one from the movie series featured in the game, the rest of the score being created in-house.

 Development

-The game was developed for Xbox and PlayStation 2 at the Newcastle upon Tyne studio of Rage Software.
+The game was developed for Xbox and PlayStation 2 at the Newcastle upon Tyne studio of Rage Software in England.
 A derivative GameCube conversion was developed by Steel Monkeys in Scotland, and a Game Boy Advance version with different gameplay by Virtucraft.
-It was published by Rage Software, and in the US additionally by Ubisoft.
+It was published by Rage Software, and in the US additionally by Ubi Soft.

 Reception

-The game was met with positive to mixed reception.
+Rocky received "mixed or average" reviews, according to review aggregator Metacritic.
 GameRankings gave it a score of 78.75% for the Xbox version, 76.61% for the PlayStation 2 version, 72.30% for the GameCube version, and 58.63% for the Game Boy Advance version.
-Metacritic gave the game a score of 74 out of 100 for all console versions except the Game Boy Advance version, which was given a score of 63 out of 100.

-Owing to positive critical reception and sales, after the closure of Rage Software the developers of the lead version formed Venom Games to create a sequel, Rocky Legends, this time published directly by Ubisoft.
+Owing to positive critical reception and sales, after the closure of Rage Software the developers of the lead version formed Venom Games to create a sequel, Rocky Legends (2004), this time published directly by Ubisoft.

 Sequel

-A sequel to the game, titled Rocky Legends, was released for the PlayStation 2 and Xbox on September 28, 2004.
+A sequel to the game, titled Rocky Legends (2004), was released for the PlayStation 2 and Xbox on September 28, 2004.
 It was developed by Venom Games and published by Ubisoft.